 The assignment of a final semester grade will be dependent upon the completion of: 5 lecture exams, a final exam, and three laboratory practicals.
 The first two practicals will be combined into one exam grade equivalent.
 The third practical will be the equivalent of one lecture exam.
-The lecture exams will concentrate on material covered in lecture, and the nature of each exam is non-comprehensive and will only cover material from the previous exam.
-A semicumulative final exam is given at the end of the semester and will also be the equivalent of one major lecture exam.
-Of these exams, the lowest grade (or grade equivalent) may be dropped.
+If all exams are taken, the lowest grade (or grade equivalent) may be dropped.
+The lecture exams will concentrate on material covered in lecture, and the nature of the exams is non-comprehensive and will only cover material from the previous exam.
+A semi-cumulative final exam is given at the end of the semester and will also be the equivalent of one major lecture exam.
+All exams must be taken.